Average Energy Bills in the UK (2026): What Households Are Really Paying

 What’s the most reliable way to reduce energy bills long term?

 Reducing how much energy you buy from the grid.
-Measures like insulation help, but solar panels and battery storage are among the few options that directly lower ongoing exposure to electricity price rises over the long term.
+Measures like insulation help.
+However, solar panels and battery storage are among the few options that directly lower long-term exposure to electricity price rises.
 Our solar panels worth it guide covers the financial case in detail.